 Not all the names on the wall can be read, because sometimes people swept their coats along the walls or tried to touch the names.
 We, the SHAK board, would like to know whether there are families who know that their grandfather attended Mass in 1944.
 Are there sons, daughters, grandchildren or other relatives who could help us in completing the list of names?

-Should you be interested, the list of names is presented on our website.
-There are even some letters written by soldiers the day after the Mass.
+Should you be interested, the list of names is presented on our

 Many research clients have wandered into my life the last seven years.
 Some create more of a connection than others due to the type of project we work on together.
 There are clients who want the facts and only the facts.
 Then there are others who seek to heal things within themselves and their family, often without realizing that is one reason they hired me.
 When those clients show up, often, a vulnerable exchange takes place between us both.
 When that happens, we are both affected and both healed, whether we are conscious of it or not.